mel-project/docs.themelio.org/content/try-themelio/melwalletd.md

 - `signing_key`: an ed25519 signing key that corresponds to the wallet's covenant.
 - `kind`: _optional_ TxKind of the transaction (defaults to Normal)
 - `data`: _optional_ additional data of the transaction (defaults to empty)
+- `nobalance`: _optional_ vector of `Denom`s on which balancing --- checking that exactly the same number of coins are produce by a transaction as those consumed by it --- should not be done.
+Normally, this is used to exempt nomDOSC balance from being checked when preparing a DOSC-minting transaction.

 **Response**